 Community Drug Coalition (575) 391-1301, P.O.
-Box 5403, Hobbs, NM 88240

-The Community Drug Coalition of Lea County is a 501c 3, non-profit organization established by local community leaders and private citizens to combat the growing drug problem in Hobbs and Lea County, New Mexico.
+Box 5403, Hobbs, NM 88240 local community leaders and private citizens to combat the growing drug problem in Hobbs and Lea County, New Mexico.
 The CDC began as a grass roots effort to combat drugs, and is comprised of a broad spectrum of community leaders, private citizens and volunteers.